Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Background

-\item \textbf{Horizontal versus Vertical Schedulers:} In most cases, schedulers divide the layers present in the \ac{DNN} model into sub-groups to be executed on the designated accelerator, which can be referred to as a vertical pipelining.
+In most cases, schedulers divide the layers in the \ac{DNN} model into sub-groups to be executed on the designated accelerator, called vertical pipelining.
 This can be ideal for the parallel processing of video frames and for multi-\ac{DNN} execution.
-On the other hand, few schedulers consider dividing the \ac{DNN} based on the width dimension such that each accelerator is able to independently execute a subset of the \ac{DNN} model.
-This type of execution could be preferable for cases with a single \ac{DNN} model. \end{enumerate}
+On the other hand, few schedulers consider dividing the \ac{DNN} based on the width dimension so that each accelerator can independently execute a subset of the \ac{DNN} model.
+This type of execution could be preferable for cases with a single \ac{DNN} model.